See also: Test Type Working Principles

 - The ILD localization test.
 This test aims to assess the central integration of binaural stimulation with cochlear implants.

 - The azimuth localization test: This test aims to assess the azimuthal localization acuity.
 It is a binaural localization test using SoundC with 5 or 7 speakers.
-Different stimuli can be used, such as narrow band noise, speech shaped noise, etc.
+Different stimuli can be used, such as narrow-band noise, speech-shaped noise, etc.

-- Speech Audiometry: This module offers a wide range of speech audiometric options with words or sentences, in quiet or in different kinds of noise, with manual or adaptive scoring, etc. When connected to a 'supported' audiometer, this module qualifies as ISO compatible speech audiometer.
+- Speech Audiometry: This module offers a wide range of speech audiometric options with words or sentences, in quiet or in different kinds of noise, with manual or adaptive scoring, etc. When connected to an audiometer, this module qualifies as ISO compatible speech audiometer.
 When connected to one of Audiqueen’s audio solutions, it offers the same user interface, while the range of presentation levels is reduced due to output limitations of the soundcard used.